dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 <br>Words are not evenly distributed across documents, and English and other languages follow a *Zipfian distribution*.
 By that it is meant that:

 * A small number of words appear <u>each</u> in a lot of documents (`high frequency words`)
-  * Here the **stopword** list of words belongs: stopwords are useless in finding an individual document ==> they offer little *semantic* content
+  * This is where the so-called **stopword** list takes place: stopwords are useless in finding an individual document ==> they offer little *semantic* content
     * Stopwords removal achieves **discrimation**: procedure of words removal that are common to most of the docs (words like "and", "are", "do", "am", "but")
-    * While stopwords removal emphasizes on discrimination, stemming emphasizes on document's **description** ==> applying a common concept across words that can take different forms (e.g. information -> inform, political -> polit)
+    * While stopwords removal emphasizes on discrimination, stemming emphasizes on document's **description** ==> stemming algorithms help us achieve a common concept of the words that can take different forms, by adding all variants of the corresponding words to document descriptions (e.g. information -> inform, political -> polit)

 * A medium number of words appear <u>each</u> in a medium number of documents (`medium frequency words`)
   * These are the "**best**" words in the IR context ==> they represent some recognisable concept (satisfactory *description* level) that doesn't seem to be meaningless (satisfactory *discrimination* level)